-STUDENTS IN FREE ENTERPRISE (SIFE)
+STUDENTS IN FREE ENTERPOSE (SIFE)

 SIFE is a global nonprofit organization active in more than forty countries.
 SIFE is funded by financial contributions from corporations, entrepreneurs, foundations, government agencies, and individuals.
 Working in partnership with business and higher education, SIFE establishes student teams on university campuses.
-These teams are led by faculty advisors and they are challenged to develop community outreach projects relevant to SIFE's five educational topics.
-Market Economics 100, Success Skills, Entrepreneurship, Financial Literacy, and Business Ethics.
+These teams are led by faculty advisors and they are challenged to develop community outreach projects relevant to SIFEs five educational Literacy, and Business Ethics.

-AMERICAN MARKETING ASSOCIATION (AMA)
+AMERICAN MARLETING ASSOCIATION (AMA)